The Best Colorado Homeowners Insurance Companies

 Where you live will affect your insurance rates more than any other factor.
-According to Allstate, the most common claims in Denver are for theft, water damage, and hail — and according to the Denver Post, a bad hailstorm lasting just a few minutes can lead to far costlier claims than a forest fire that burns for days.
+According to Allstate, the most common claims in Denver are for theft, water damage, and hail.
+The Denver Post reports that a bad hailstorm lasting just a few minutes can lead to far costlier claims than a forest fire that burns for days.
 Meanwhile, Durango, a smaller city in southwestern Colorado, manages to dodge hailstorms (it didn’t have one in 2017, while Denver had 19, according to StormerSite).
 Durango also enjoys fewer claims for property crime, hence its more affordable policy prices.
 As a result, homeowners in Durango pay about three times less than their counterparts in Denver.